jacobdbt2100/Supply-Chain-Service-Level-Tracking-Analysis/README.md

 1. Over the past six months, the company consistently failed to meet Service Level Agreement (SLA) targets, recording an average **delivery delay of +0.5 days per order** and an average **order-line shortfall of 8 units per order line,** indicating persistent lead-time variability and significant gaps in inventory availability and order fill rate.
 > Improve demand forecasting and inventory planning by **adjusting safety stock levels for high-volume SKUs** based on recent demand trends.

-### 2. "Lotus Mart" and "Acclaimed Stores" experienced the worst delays in delivery even though they are among the top five customers by "Order Quantity", while "Vijay Stores" with the highest Order Quatity suffered the worst shortage amongst the top five orders.
+### 2. "Lotus Mart" and "Acclaimed Stores" experienced the worst delays in delivery even though they are among the top five customers by "Order Quantity", while "Vijay Stores" with the highest Order Quantity suffered the worst shortage amongst the top five orders.

 ### 3. On-Time rates consistently remain around 59% without major fluctuations over six months.
 This suggest that is the actual performance of the company at best and for improvements in timely deliveries, the company might need to hire additional staff.
 In-Full and OTIF likewise, agree with this assumption.